Skip to content

 Prepare the registration mark for transfer

 Before you list your registration, make sure the registration mark is held on a V750 certificate of entitlement or V778 retention certificate.
 This proves your right to sell and assign the registration mark to another vehicle.
-For assistance, see scenario 2.

 3